micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-18-rashi_en.md

 ### passuk 1
-<b>Adonoy said to Aharon.</b> He told Moshe <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to say to Aharon, To exhort him concerning [precautions] for the benefit of the Israelites, so that they do not enter the Sanctuary.
+<b>Hachem said to Aharon.</b> He told Moshe <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to say to Aharon, To exhort him concerning [precautions] for the benefit of the Israelites, so that they do not enter the Sanctuary.
-<b>You, your sons, and your father’s house.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>The children of Kehos, Amram’s father.
+<b>You, your sons, and your father’s house.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>The children of Kehat, Amram’s father.
 <b>Will bear the sin of the Sanctuary.</b> I am casting, upon you, the punishment of the unauthorized persons who sin by their involvement with the sacred objects placed in your charge — the Tent, Ark, Table, and sacred vessels.
 You must station yourselves and warn every unauthorized person who attempts contact.
 <b>And you and your sons.</b> The <i>kohanim.</i>
 <b>Will bear the sin of your <i>kehunah</i>.</b> Since it is not a charge given to the Levites, you must warn the erring Levites not to come in contact with you during your service.